Jaga-Mental-Dev/jaga-mental-backend/readme.md

-# Jaga Mental - Backend
+# Jaga Mental - Backend 💻
+This repository contains the backend API for Jaga Mental, a mental health application designed to help Gen Z in Indonesia track their moods through journaling.
+The API is built using Express.js and integrates with several cloud services to provide a seamless and efficient user experience.

 ## Table of Contents
 - [Introduction](#introduction)